Qahtanite: Traditional Arab genealogy

 According to Arab tradition, the Qahtanites are from South Arabia, unlike the Adnanites who are from the north of Arabia descended from Ishmael through Adnan.
 Arab tradition maintains that a semi-legendary ancestral figure named Qahtan and his 24 sons are the progenitors of Yemen who controlled the Arabian Peninsula known as Qahtani.

 The genealogists disagree about the pedigree of Qahțān [himself].
 Some trace him back to Ismā'īl b.
 Ibrāhīm, saying that his [name] was Qahṭān b. al - Hamaysa ' b.
 Tayman b.
 Nabt b.
 Ismā'īl b.
 Ibrāhīm.
 Wahb ibn Munabbih and Hishām b.
-Muhammad al-Kalbi held this genealogy (as true).
+Muhammad al-Kalbi held this genealogy to be true.
 Hisham ibn al-Kalbi quoted his father as saying that he had been contemporaneous with [older] scholars and genealogists who traced Qahțān's pedigree in this way.
 Other [genealogists] argue that the [name] was Qahţăn b.
 'Abir b.
 Shalakh, equating Qahtan with the Yoqtan (Joktan) son of Eber (Hūd) in the Hebrew Bible (Genesis 10:25–29).
 Others still equate him with the similarly named Jokshan, son of Abraham and Keturah (Genesis 25:2–3).

-Among the sons of Qahtan are noteworthy figures like A'zaal (believed by Arabs to have been the original name of Sana'a), Hadhramaut and Jurhum whose descendants formed the second Jurhum tribe from which Ishmael is traditionally believed to have learned Arabic by some.
+Among the sons of Qahtan are noteworthy figures like A'zaal (believed by Arabs to have been the original name of Sanaa), Hadhramaut and Jurhum whose descendants formed the second Jurhum tribe from which Ishmael is traditionally believed to have learned Arabic by some.
 Another son is Ya'rub, and his son Yashjub is the father of Saba'.
-All Yemenite tribes trace their ancestry back to this "Saba", either through Himyar or Kahlan, his two sons.
+All Yemenite tribes trace their ancestry back to this Saba, through either of his two sons, Himyar or Kahlan.

 The Qahtani people are divided into the two sub-groups of Himyar and Kahlan, who represent the settled Arabs of the south and their nomadic kinsmen (nomads).
 The Kahlan division of Qahtan consists of four subgroups: the Ta' or Tayy, the Azd group which invaded Oman, the 'Amila-Judham group of Palestine, and the Hamdan-Madhhij group who mostly remain in Yemen.

 The Kahlan branch includes the following tribes: Azd (Aus and Khazraj, Bariq, Ghassan, Khuza'a and Daws), Hamdan, Khath'am, Bajila, Madhhij, Murad, Zubaid, Ash'ar, Lakhm, Tayy (Shammar), and Kinda.

 Pre-Islamic Qahtani migration out of Arabia

-Early Semites who developed civilizations throughout the Ancient Near East gradually relinquished their geopolitical superiority to surrounding cultures and neighboring imperial powers, usually due to either internal turmoil or outside conflict.
+Early Arabs who developed civilizations throughout the Ancient Near East gradually relinquished their geopolitical superiority to surrounding cultures and neighboring imperial powers, usually due to either internal turmoil or outside conflict.
 This climaxed with the arrival of the Babylonians, and subsequently the rivaling Medes and Persians, during the 7th and 6th centuries BCE, respectively.
-Though the Semites lost geopolitical influence, the Aramaic language emerged as the lingua franca of much of the Near East.
+Though the Arabs lost geopolitical influence, the Aramaic language emerged as the lingua franca of much of the Near East.
 However, Aramaic usage declined after the defeat of the Persians and the arrival of the Hellenic armies around 330 BCE.

-The Ghassanids (ca. 250 CE) were the last major non-Islamic Semitic migration northward out of Yemen.
-They revived the Semitic presence in the then Roman-controlled Syria.
+The Ghassanids (ca. 250 CE) were the last major non-Islamic Arab migration northward out of Yemen.
+They revived the Arab presence in the then Roman-controlled Syria.
 They initially settled in the Hauran region, eventually spreading to Palestine, and Jordan, briefly securing governorship of Syria away from the Nabataeans.